 Salary Info and Job Outlook

-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the employment of quality control inspectors is not expected to grow between 2014 and 2024.
-The BLS also reported that the median annual salary earned by quality control inspectors was $36,000 in May 2015.
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the employment of quality control inspectors is not expected to decline 18% between 2018 and 2028.
+The BLS also reported that the median annual salary earned by quality control inspectors was $38,250 in May 2018.